tale-toul/OCP4AzureIPI/README.md

 ```
 $ oc login -u kubeadmin https://api.jupiter.example.com:6443
 ```
-* **Access to non secure applications**.- Any application route using the _http_ protocol is accessible from the internet through the Application Gateway if a wildcard DNS entry is defined in the public DNS zone, if specific DNS records are created for every application, when the route hostname can be resolved, so the application will be accessible.
+* **Access to non secure applications**.- Any application route created in the Openshift cluster, using the _http_ protocol is accessible from the internet through the Application Gateway if a wildcard DNS entry is defined in the public DNS zone, if specific DNS records are created for every application, when the route hostname can be resolved, so the application will be accessible, no additional configuration is required in the Application Gateway.

     For example if the wildcard DNS domain is valid for the domain _\*.apps.jupiter.example.com_, the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_
-* **Access to secure applications**.- To enable access to an application route that uses the _https_ protocol, its external FQDN hostname be included in the list variable __ssl_listener_hostnames__.
-Some points to highlighting here:
+* **Access to secure applications**.- To enable access to an application route that uses the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.

+Some points to highlighting here are:

   * The external domain doesn't need to match the internal one, but the short hostname must.
-For example, the name __examplessl-dragon.tale.net__ translate to the internal name __examplessl-dragon.apps.jupiter.example.com__.
-The domain are different _tale.net_ vs _apps.jupiter.example.com_, but the short hostnames match _examplessl-dragon_
+For example, the name external  __examplessl-dragon.tale.net__ translates to the internal name __examplessl-dragon.apps.jupiter.example.com__.
+The domains are different _tale.net_ vs _apps.jupiter.example.com_, but the short hostnames match _examplessl-dragon_

   * An application running in the Openshift cluster can be accessed with different external domain names.
-An example of this is shown here, the two entries point to the same application but use different external domains:
+The following two entries in the variable ssl_listener_hostnames point to the same application in the cluster but use different external domains:

         "webfront.apps.boxhill.bonya.net",
         "webfront.tale.net",

   * The external certificate used by the Application Gateway to encrypt client connections included in the file __apps-cert.pfx__ should be valid for the name used in the external URL, the most common setup is to use a wildcard certificate for the domain.
 If the certificate is not valid for the hostname in the URL the application can still be accessed but a the browser will show a warning message about invalid certificate.

+  * The Openshift services like console; prometheus; oauth; grafana, etc. must be accessed using the internal cluster domain, for example if the cluster domain is _apps.jupiter.example.com_ the FQDN for the console defined in the ssl_listener_hostnames variable must be _console-openshift-console.apps.jupiter.example.com_.
+If an external domain is defined for these services they will not work or will switch to the internal domain at some point during service load.

 To be able to connect to these URLs and to the cluster in general, the DNS configuration in the client must be able to resolve the names _api.jupiter.example.com_ and any hostname associated with an application route in the domain _\*.apps.jupiter.example.com_.